-- 6.7 The policies of the Local Plan have been written to provide developers and the local community an element of certainty of what the Borough Council considers to be appropriate infrastructure for particular developments yet provides flexibility which enables the developer to be able to demonstrate that the proposed obligations and other requirements would make the site unviable. - 6.8 It is also important to consider that issues affecting viability change over time due to a number of reasons (for example land prices, the economy, demand for a particular use, Government policy, technology) and therefore requirements that may be unviable at this present moment may be viable during the Plan period.
+- difficult constraints to overcome making the site less viable and therefore less able to secure all the potential contributions and policy requirements. - 6.7 The policies of the Local Plan have been written to provide developers and the local community an element of certainty of what the Borough Council considers to be appropriate infrastructure for particular developments.
+They also contain an element of flexibility whereby a developer has the opportunity to demonstrate in particular circumstances that there are overriding viability issues that would make a site undeliverable. - 6.8 It is also important to consider that issues affecting viability change over time due to a number of reasons (for example land prices, the economy, demand for a particular use, Government policy, technology) and therefore requirements that may be unviable at this present moment may be viable during the Plan period.
 A good example of this relates to the cost of technologies associated with sustainable construction which will continue to fall and consequently will improve the viability of certain developments and enable more energy efficient properties to be achieved.
 It is likely that the rates would need to be reviewed as the economy improves.